 Fertility and Sexuality Concerns for Women After Pelvic Radiation for Childhood Cancers

-Radiation to a girl or woman's pelvis can cause long term changes to the vagina, uterus, and ovaries.
-The job of the ovaries is to produce eggs and to make female hormones that support growth, puberty, and menstruation.
+Radiation to a female's pelvis or abdomen (belly) can cause changes to the vagina, uterus, and ovaries.
+The ovaries make eggs and female hormones that help with growth, puberty, and menstruation.

-A female baby has all of the eggs in her ovaries that she will have for her lifetime.
-When the ovaries are exposed to radiation (at any age), this lifetime supply of eggs (oocytes) can be damaged.
-This means that a woman/girl who has had pelvic radiation may have difficulty getting pregnant later in life.
-The risk of fertility problems is increased with higher doses of radiation.
+A female baby has all the eggs in her ovaries that she will have for her lifetime.
+When the ovaries are exposed to radiation (at any age), this lifetime supply of eggs (oocytes) can be affected.
+This means that a woman/girl who has had pelvic radiation may have a hard time getting pregnant later in life.
+The higher the dose of radiation to the ovaries, the higher the risk of fertility problems.

 What are the risks to puberty?

 Ovaries make hormones.
-After radiation that involves the ovaries, girls who have not yet gone through puberty are at risk for late-onset puberty, or for not going through normal puberty at all.
-Young women who have gone through puberty and begun menstruating before radiation treatment are at risk for premature ovarian failure (early menopause).
+If a girl has radiation to her ovaries and she has not gone through puberty yet, she is at risk for late-onset puberty, or for not going through normal puberty at all.
+Young women who have gone through puberty and have begun menstruating before radiation treatment are at risk for early-onset ovarian failure (early menopause).

-- Measuring growth and determining where they are in the stages of puberty each year.
+- Measuring growth and finding out where they are in the stages of puberty each year.

-- Asking about the onset of puberty, menstruation history, sexual function, and symptoms of menopause.
+- Asking about when puberty started, her menstruation history, sexual function, and any symptoms of menopause.

-- Girls and young women who do not have signs of puberty by age 13, who begin puberty that does not progress, or have abnormal menstrual patterns or symptoms of menopause, should be seen by an endocrinologist or reproductive endocrinologist.
+- Girls and young women who do not have signs of puberty by age 13, who begin puberty that does not keep progressing or have abnormal menstrual patterns or symptoms of menopause should be seen by an endocrinologist or reproductive endocrinologist.

 - If you are sexually active and pregnancy is NOT desired, you should use reliable birth control.
 While your provider does their best to predict if you will be able to get pregnant, this is not a guarantee.